 View from Chaos Manor, Thursday, January 29, 2015

 I continue to recover, and part of that is consolidating most operations onto a new fast machine.
-Still use Windows 7, but changing to Office 10 and various updates, It seems needlessly complex.
+Still use Windows 7, but changing to Office 10 and various updates.
+It seems needlessly complex.
 Microsoft has never discovered the joys of redundancy when it comes to ways of doing things, They still want to “save” a kb of memory, as if anyone cares.

 Bill Gates on dangers of artificial intelligence: ‘I don’t understand why some people are not concerned’ (WP)